Organic chemistry in the first phases of Solar-type protostars: PROTOSTARS: THE RETAIL SHOPS OF ORGANICS

-As already discussed in the previous sections, the chemical structure and evolution of the matter are tightly linked to its physical structure (e.g. the density and temperature profiles) and the presence of ionising agents (e.g. UV photons and CR).
-Given the presence of a central source of heat and centrally peaked infalling envelope, the general physical-chemical structure of a protostar can be divided into three major zones, illustrated in Fig. \ref{fig:sec4-physchem-structure}, from the most external to the innermost ones, as follows: \begin{itemize} \item [1] A cold envelope, characterised by a dust temperature lower than about 22 K, where several molecules, including CO, are largely frozen into the grain mantles, as in the prestellar cores described in Sect. \ref{sec3:psc}. \item [2] A lukewarm region, having a dust temperature between the CO and H$_2$O sublimation temperatures (approximately 22 and 100 K, respectively), where organics can be present either in the form of carbon-chains or iCOMs or both.
+As for the prestellar cores (Sec. \ref{sec3:psc}), the chemical structure and evolution of the matter are tightly linked to its physical structure and evolution (e.g. the density and temperature profiles), as well as the presence of ionising agents (e.g. UV photons and CR).
+Given the presence of a central source of heat and centrally peaked infalling envelope, the general physical-chemical structure of a protostar can be divided into three major zones, illustrated in Fig. \ref{fig:sec4-physchem-structure}, as follows:\\ \textit{1-} A cold envelope, characterised by a dust temperature lower than about 22 K, where several molecules, including CO, are largely frozen into the grain mantles, as in the prestellar cores described in Sec. \ref{sec3:psc}.\\ \textit{2-} A lukewarm region, having a dust temperature between the CO and H$_2$O sublimation temperatures (approximately 22 and 100 K, respectively), where organics can be present either in the form of carbon chains, iCOMs or both.
 In this region, iced methane sublimates: if abundant enough (see \S ~ \ref{subsec:sec4-model}), the injection of methane gives rise to a zone enriched with unsaturated carbon-chains, such as C$_4$H or large cyanopolyynes.
-The sources where this zone is dominating the chemical appearance are called WCCC (Warm Carbon Chain Chemistry) sources \citep{Sakai2013}. \item [3] A hot region, characterised by a dust temperature higher than about 100 K, where the water-rich ices sublimate injecting into the gas-phase whatever species is trapped in between.
+The sources where this zone is dominating the chemical appearance are called WCCC (Warm Carbon Chain Chemistry) sources \citep{Sakai2013}.\\ \textit{3-} A hot region, characterised by a dust temperature higher than about 100 K, where the water-rich ices sublimate injecting into the gas-phase whatever species is trapped in them.
 If frozen methanol and other relatively complex species are abundant enough, they give rise to a zone very enriched with iCOMs.
-This zone is called hot corino which, in its original definition, is a compact source ($\leq 100$ au in radius) possessing high temperatures ($\geq 100$ K), high densities ($\geq 10^7$ cm$^{-3}$) and showing the presence of iCOMs in the region where the water-rich grain mantles sublimate \citep{Ceccarelli2004a}.
-The typical spectrum of a hot corino is shown in Fig. \ref{fig:sec4-hotcorinoSVS13}. \end{itemize}
+This zone is called hot corino which, in its original definition, is a compact source ($\leq 100$ au in radius) possessing high temperatures ($\geq 100$ K), high densities ($\geq 10^7$ cm$^{-3}$) and showing the presence of iCOMs in the region where the water-rich grain mantles sublimate \citep{Ceccarelli2004}.
+The typical spectrum of a hot corino is shown in Fig. \ref{fig:sec4-hotcorinoSVS13}.